ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ered, sank on
-bis knees, his fierce eyes rolling in mad
-fury at me.
-I injved around to his side
-and put another ball into him, when he
-went clean down and stretched himself
-in the last struggle.
-&quot;Come down and visit me, and as you
-step across my threshold there in the
-vestibule confronting you will be his
-enormous head, as lifelike as the art of
-taxidermy can present.
-Look at that
-grand head and you will be compelled
-to give credence to a part of my story,
-at least, and your regrets will join mine
-that no more of the noblest American
-game is to be found on these great
-plains.&quot; Chicago Tribune.
 What to Do In Case of Accident.
 Professor Wilder, of Cornell Uni­
 versity, gives the following short rules